-You must open the chassis to access the internal components.
+You must open the chassis to access its interior components.
 When opening the chassis, refer to Parts A and B in Figure B-1.

 Warning Before opening the chassis, disconnect the telephone-network cables to avoid contact with telephone-network voltages.
-(To see translated versions of this warning, refer to the Regulatory Compliance and Safety Information document that accompanied your router.)
+(To see translated versions of this warning, refer to the Regulatory Compliance and Safety Information publication.)